How do you create focus when you have so many ideas?

 Any making a decision you are not cutting off change.
 Life does change, sometimes you have to be able to adapt or you could have selected your idea to start with and then realised it is not what you really want.

 The key is starting with a decision and taking action because it is then you will start to know if it’s right for you.

-You can waste a lot of time trying to make a dream happen so you need to have a way to put your dream to the test.
 Remember, a dream doesn’t cost you anything – it will always stay as an idea – until you take action and see what is possible.

 There is a guide available for download, you can access it by clicking the image.